 Most of us start preparing for our future from a fairly young age.
-Throughout our adult working lives, we set money aside for retirement.
-We hope that when we reach retirement age, the money we’ve saved and put into a pension will be there for us to use and enjoy.
+We set money aside for retirement throughout our adult working lives, either through a workplace pension or a SIPP - a self-invested personal pension.
+We hope that when we reach retirement age, the money we've saved and put into a SIPP will be there for us to use and enjoy.

 We update all our guides regularly.
 If you are researching pension fraud and we haven't got an exact guide that helps you, keep coming back as we update daily.

-There are many different types of pension to choose from.
-Some people have more than one.
-It’s very important to understand your pension and know what contributions you’re making.
-Having the wrong type of pension can cause problems when you reach retirement age.
+There are many different types of pensions to choose from.
+Some people have more than one, including a mix of a company pension scheme and SIPP investments.
+It's very important to understand your pension and know what contributions you're making.
+Having the wrong type of SIPP can cause problems when you reach retirement age.

-You might have a pension through your employer but also have a separate private pension to maintain on your own.
+You might have a pension through your employer but also have a separate private SIPP to maintain on your own, and it's important you keep track of your details.
 Any pensions you maintain will be entirely separate from the state pension most are entitled to, so your own pensions are extra money on top of any funds the state provides.

-A personal pension – or private pension - is one that you’ll set up on your own.
+A personal pension – or private pension - is one that you'll set up on your own.
 Every month, you make a contribution to the provider of your choice.
-Your chosen provider will keep maintaining your pension pot for a fee.
+Your chosen provider will keep maintaining your pension for a fee.
+They are often referred to as a SIPP - a self-invested personal pension.

-Many people choose a personal pension if they don’t have one elsewhere.
-If you’re not in an employer’s pension scheme, you’ll likely want a personal pension.
-You can also set up a personal pension separate from other pension pots, so you’ve always got a separate way to save for your retirement years.
+Many people choose a SIPP if they don't have one elsewhere.
+If you're not in an employer's pension scheme, you'll likely want a personal pension.
+You can also set up a SIPP separate from other pension pots, so you've always got a separate way to save for your retirement years.

 Most people are eligible for a state pension.
 This is given as a regular payment once you reach the state pension age.

 The state pension is minimal.
-For most people, a state pension is not enough to live on comfortably.
+For most people, it is not enough to live on comfortably.
 To be eligible, you must have made at least ten years of qualifying National Insurance contributions during your working life.

 SIPPs are really only for very experienced investors.
 Having control over your own money will mean that you're responsible for your pension pot's success.
 You could risk losing a lot of money if you don't know what you're doing.